My incoming messages are delayed. How come?

-In this menu, you have options for Message Notifications, Group Notifications, and Broadcast Notifications.
+In this menu, you have options for Message Notifications and Group Notifications.
 Adjust the settings to your liking.

 Are messages still taking too long to reach your phone?

-It may be that you are not receiving your message pushes from Google's push service.
+It may be that you are not receiving your message pushes from Google's push notification service.

 We recommend that you:

 - Reboot the phone (Turn it OFF then ON).

 - Try to install Push Notifications Fixer and see if it helps.